Debt ceiling talks teeter on the brink, as lawmakers leave town for weekend without a deal

 Updated

-America aged quickly in the last decade as baby boomers lived longer and births dropped
+America aged rapidly in the last decade as baby boomers grew older and births dropped

 -